CXwudi/personal-blog-source/content/posts/2022/vocaloid-entry-guide/listen-old-songs/index.en.md

 ## The Main Idea

 First off, let's all agree that Hatsune Miku and other Vocaloid products are essentially voice synthesizers.
 So neither does Hatsune Miku "personally" create nor own any music.
-The Vocaloid Producers, who adore Hatsune Miku, are the ones who write all of her Vocaloid songs.
+The Vocaloid Producers are the ones who write Vocaloid songs with the love to Miku ♥.

 Numerous Vocaloid songs were created during the Vocaloid history by various Vocaloid Producers.
 Some of these songs are famous and become the symbol of Vocaloid throughout the years.